mylinuxforwork/dotfiles/README.md

 I made good experiences with the Display Manager SDDM (https://github.com/sddm/sddm).
 Also gdm could work.

-Important is that you use the package sddm-git.
-You can replace sddm with sddm-git with

 ```
-yay -S sddm-git
+yay -S sddm
 ```

 The dotfiles installation script will offer to deactivate the installed display manager and to activate SDDM.

 The dotfiles package also includes a configuration for the SDDM theme sdd-sugar-candy (https://github.com/Kangie/sddm-sugar-candy) and a configuration to run SDDM in X11 mode to get the best compatibility.